-The point is that despite having significant needs in many essential areas, people hardly fights openly for them.
-It is said that this attitude comes from Castilian settlers, who ingrained in the local Amerindians and later mestizo population the passive, conquered mentality during the Colonization, and it kept on for generations.
+The point is that even having significant needs in many essential areas, people hardly fight openly for them.
+It is said that this attitude comes from Castilian settlers, which ingrained in the local Amerindians and later mestizo population the passive, conquered mentality during the Colonization, and it kept on for generations.

 can will end up tortured, killed, disappeared, laid off, beaten… done by none other than the Government itself more often than not.